How Much Debt Is Needed To File Bankruptcy in California?

 Is there a minimum amount of debt required to file a bankruptcy case?

-Does it Make Sense To File Bankruptcy Given The Facts?
+Does it Make Sense To File Bankruptcy Given Your Debts And Other Factors?

-I think the real question most intend to ask is whether filing bankruptcy is prudent given the amount, and type, of debts they have.
+The real question is whether filing bankruptcy is prudent given the amount, and type, of debts that you have.
 This can only be answered after a comprehensive analysis of a client’s complete financial situation.

-For example, certain bankruptcies–such as a Chapter 13 individual bankruptcy– can be filed when the only debt one has is secured debt, such as a mortgage, in order to allow time to catch up on payments.
+For example, certain bankruptcies such as a Chapter 13 individual bankruptcy may be filed when the only debt one has is secured debt, such as a mortgage, in order to allow time to catch up on payments.

 For a Chapter 7 liquidation bankruptcy, I have filed cases for debtors who have had as little as $5,000 of total unsecured debt to those with over $5,000,000.

 He was relatively uneducated, had a part-time minimum wage job, and no credit to speak of (the debt was a judgment from a traffic accident).
-Filing bankruptcy enabled him to get rid of the debt, which he was going to have a very difficult time paying off, and it also enable him to clear off his credit record, obtain a fresh start, and commence rebuilding (or actually in his case, BUILDING) his credit.
+Filing bankruptcy enabled him to get rid of the debt, which he was going to have a very difficult time paying off, and it also enabled him to clear his credit record, obtain a fresh start, and rebuild (or actually in his case, build) his credit.

-Several years later, he now has several credit cards (on which he is current with payments), a wife, a house, a dog and enough income to survive.
+Several years later, he now has several credit cards (on which he is current with payments), a wife, a house with a picket fence, a dog and enough income to survive.

 Obviously if the man in that story had income of $75,000 a year, it would have been a ludicrous decision to file bankruptcy, but it is important to seek the advice of a qualified bankruptcy attorney and see if it is in your best interest to take advantage of the bankruptcy laws which are here to provide assistance in such situations.